 - Read a book with a delicious food in the title.

-- The Olympics start this month.
-Read a book about an athlete.
-(If you’re really into the Games, tack on a book about a favorite winter sport!)
+- Read a book about an athlete.
+(If you’re really into winter sports, tack on a book about one of your favorites!)

 - Read a book under the covers.
 Any time of day will do, but we recommend using a flashlight!